-- Students can represent, in a declarative way, what it means for something to be a solution to a given problem. - Students understand and can implement the main heuristic-search-based approaches to problem solving and their pro's and con's. - Students can elicit knowledge and represent it in intermediate knowledge representations. - Students understand data driven and goal driven inference and can program a declarative rule-based system. - Students can represent knowledge in predicate calculus and prolog formats.
+- Represent, in a declarative way, what it means for something to be a solution to a given problem. - Implement the main heuristic-search-based approaches to problem solving and their pro's and con's. - Develop heuristic-based search strategies to solve AI problems. - Elicit knowledge and represent it in intermediate knowledge representations. - Understand data driven and goal driven inference and can program a declarative rule-based system. - Represent knowledge in predicate calculus and prolog formats. - Use natural language processing tools in applications.